We organise exclusive events for Friends

 Some events take place at the Museum, and some are online so that all Friends, wherever they are located, can participate.

 Friends Evenings take place at the museum and usually include light refreshments and an opportunity to explore the museum before the main part of the evening, which is normally a talk.

 Friends Live! are Zoom-based events, usually no more than one hour long, that provide information about recent developments at Pendon; a featured talk usually by an outside speaker; and a question and answer opportunity.

 Forthcoming events are detailed below.
-Friends can book places via The Friends Place.
-Admission is by ticket only.
-For all events the museum opens at 18:30 with the talk starting at 19:00.
-There will be light refreshments available on arrival.
-The events will finish by 21:00.
+Friends book places via The Friends Place.
+Admission to all events is by ticket.

+The museum will open at 18:30 with the talk starting at 19:15.
+Light refreshments available on arrival.
+The event finishes by 21:00.